Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/08-conclusion.typ

 *Architecture Analysis:* We characterized the disparate requirements of the Vision Encoder, VLM Backbone, and Action Expert, identifying the Action Expert's diffusion loop as a major bandwidth consumer.

-*Allo Implementation:* We successfully used Allo to generate efficient hardware structures, including systolic arrays and tiled matrix multiplications, for the computationally heavy Linear and Attention layers.
+*Allo Implementation:* We successfully used Allo to generate efficient hardware structures, including systolic arrays and tiled matrix multiplications.
+Our final optimized Attention kernel achieved a latency of *17.81 ms*, utilizing *92%* of the available DSP resources on the Alveo U280.
+This highlights the effectiveness of spatial architectures for accelerating the core $O(N^2)$ attention mechanism.

-*Feasibility:* Our results suggest that while FPGAs are a viable platform for edge VLA inference, handling the non-linearities of Transformers (Softmax/GELU) requires specialized pipeline structures to match the throughput of the matrix multiplication engines.
+*Feasibility:* Our results suggest that FPGAs are a viable platform for edge VLA inference, provided that the non-linearities (Softmax/GELU) are pipelined effectively to match the throughput of the matrix multiplication engines.
+The 17.81 ms attention latency fits well within the real-time control loops (typically 10-50Hz) required for robotic manipulation tasks.

 Ultimately, Allo proved to be a powerful tool for rapid prototyping, allowing us to explore the design space of tiling factors and array dimensions without rewriting low-level Verilog.
-For edge robotics, where power and latency are paramount, this workflow offers a scalable path toward deploying complex VLA "thoughts" directly onto the robot's hardware.
+For future work, we aim to integrate the full end-to-end VLA pipeline onto the FPGA and explore lower-precision numerical formats (e.g., INT4) to further reduce resource usage and latency.